Colorado AI Act in · EU AI Act high-risk obligations in · Editable AI governance implementation evidence for SMEs and technical teams

 Why publish a public changelog?

 A public changelog gives buyers a visible record of material website, product-surface, methodology, and resource updates.
 AI governance artifacts depend on source review and version discipline.
-A changelog does not prove compliance, but it helps show that the product surface is maintained rather than abandoned.
+A changelog does not establish compliance status, but it helps show that the product surface is maintained rather than abandoned.

-Does the changelog prove legal or audit compliance?
+Does the changelog establish legal or audit compliance?

 No. The changelog supports transparency and maintenance discipline only.
 It does not prove legal compliance, ISO certification, audit readiness, regulatory acceptance, safe harbor, or security effectiveness.
 Those outcomes depend on actual controls, evidence, legal interpretation, and independent review where required.